Spreads/Spreads/README.md

 + [Yeppp](http://www.yeppp.info/) math library for SIMD calculations;
 + Generic array pool that gives very visible performance gain on some benchmarks;
 + Concrete implementations of series calculations, such as SMA and StDev;
-+ Useful utils for historical time zones convertions using [NodaTime](http://nodatime.org/).
++ Useful utils for historical time zones conversions using [NodaTime](http://nodatime.org/).

 ##Install